-Jasper National Park is home to many wild animals such as elk, bighorn sheep, deer, bears, lynx and cougars.
+Jasper National Park is home to many wild animals such as bears, elk, bighorn sheep, deer, lynx and cougars.
 Give wild animals the space they need.
-You protect them when you don't approach or feed them.
+You protect the animals and yourself when you don't approach or feed them.